 His honors include a fellowship from the Guggenheim Foundation, the Lila Acheson-Reader’s Digest Award for Poetry, an Academy Award in Literature from the American Academy of Arts and Letters, a Berlin Prize Fellowship, the Griffin International Poetry Prize, and the post of poet laureate in Fort Lee, New Jersey.

-In addition to poetry, Kleinzahler has written two books of prose: Music: I-LXXIV (Pressed Wafer Press, 2009) and the meditative memoir, Cutty, One Rock: Low Characters and Strange Places, Gently Explained (FSG, 2004).
+In addition to poetry, Kleinzahler has written three books of prose: Sallies, Romps, Portraits, and Send-Offs: Selected Prose, 2000-2016 (Farrar, Straus and Giroux, 2017); Music: I-LXXIV (Pressed Wafer Press, 2009); and the meditative memoir, Cutty, One Rock: Low Characters and Strange Places, Gently Explained (FSG, 2004).

 Kleinzahler has lived in San Francisco, California, for over twenty years.
 He has held a variety of jobs, including working as a locksmith, cabdriver, lumberjack, music critic, and building manager.
 While living in Alaska, he designed educational kits for native children at the Alaska State Museum.
 He has taught writing at Brown University, the University of California at Berkeley, and the Iowa Writers' Workshop, as well workshops for homeless veterans in the Bay Area.